Investment Applications

 Guernsey-established collective investment funds

-Both open-ended and closed-ended funds have been established as a major investment segment in the Bailiwick for many years.
+Both open-ended and closed-ended funds have been established as major investment segments in the Bailiwick for many years.
 All Guernsey domiciled funds must be authorised by, or registered with, the Commission, and all must be administered by a Guernsey-licensed administrator; open-ended funds must also have a Guernsey licensed custodian.
-To view the application process for Guernsey-established investment funds click on Authorised Open-ended Investment Schemes or, Authorised Closed-ended Investment Schemes or, Fast Track Regimes, as appropriate to the fund's structure.
+To view the application process for Guernsey-established investment funds, click on Authorised Open-ended Investment Schemes or, Authorised Closed-ended Investment Schemes or, Fast Track Regimes, as appropriate to the (given) fund's structure.

 Promoters of Guernsey funds

 Promoters may represent many institutions based in other financial services centres internationally.
-New promoters must familiarise themselves with the policy and practice of fund proposals within the Bailiwick prior to submitting any applications.
-Where the promoter is not a client of the administrator of the fund it is the Commission’s expectation that the relationship is considered as a business relationship within the context of the Handbook on Countering Financial Crime and Terrorist Financing.
+New promoters must familiarise themselves with the policies and practices of fund proposals within the Bailiwick prior to submitting any applications.
+Where the promoter is not a client of the administrator of the fund, it is the Commission’s expectation that the relationship is treated as a business relationship within the context of the Handbook on Countering Financial Crime and Terrorist Financing.

 To view the New Promoter Assessment process please click on Fund Promoter Assessment.